irusri/geniesys/docs/plugins/load_genome.md

 ```

 ### Parse genome
-Now we need to parse GFF3 and FASTA files into requred formats.
-There are two primary tables(transcript_info and gene_info) in the databse.
+Now we need to parse GFF3 and FASTA files into required formats.
+There are two primary tables(transcript_info and gene_info) in the database.
 ```shell
 ## generate file for gene_info table
 awk '/gene/{split($9,a,"ID=");split(a[2],b,";");print b[1],$1,$4,$5,$7}' FS='\t' OFS='\t' Potra02_genes.gff > gene_info.txt